Devamitta/devamitta.github.io/setup_hotkey.md

-## Setting up the hotkey in GoldenDict
+## How to setup the hotkey

 Whehter you use [Sutta Central](https://suttacentral.net/), [Digital Pāli Reader](https://www.digitalpalireader.online/_dprhtml/index.html), [
-Tipitaka Pali Projector](https://www.microsoft.com/en-us/p/tipitaka-pali-projector/9pkwwvrdvnl4#activetab=pivot:overviewtab), [tipitaka.app](https://tipitaka.app/), PDF documents or any other source of pāli texts, this allows you to click on a word and open it immeditely in the dictionary.
+Tipitaka Pali Projector](https://www.microsoft.com/en-us/p/tipitaka-pali-projector/9pkwwvrdvnl4#activetab=pivot:overviewtab), [tipitaka.app](https://tipitaka.app/), PDF documents or any other source of Pāḷi texts, this allows you to click on a word and open it immeditely in the dictionary.

 Go to Menu > Edit > Preferences (Shortcut F4) > Hotkeys